Jiangxi: Tourism

 Near the small city of Yingtan is the resort area of Longhushan, which purports to be the birthplace of Taoism and hence has great symbolic value to Taoists.
 The region has many temples, cave complexes, mountains and villages.

-The Mountain Lu National Park has been a UNESCO World Heritage Site since 1996.
+The Mount Lu National Park has been a UNESCO World Heritage Site since 1996.

-Kuling located on the top of Mountain Lu is a summer resort developed by European in the 19th century.
-There were 3000 European living in Kuling, Mountain Lu, Jiujiang in summer time in 1920 s.
+Kuling located on the top of Mount Lu is a summer resort developed by European in the 19th century.
+There were 3000 European living in Kuling, Lushan and Jiujiang in summer time in 1920s.

-In 2007, Jiangxi (specifically the Mountain Lu West Sea, located in Jiujiang) was the filming location for the fifteenth series of the American TV show Survivor.
+In 2007, Jiangxi (specifically the Zhelin Reservoir, located in Jiujiang) was the filming location for the fifteenth series of the American TV show Survivor.

 Flora and fauna

 The mountainous terrain and large forest coverage of Jiangxi has made it historically one of the more wild places of central China.
 South China tigers have been seen as recently as fifteen or twenty years ago and projects are underway to document evidence of existing tigers, if there are any.
 Several mountain areas along the northern border with Hunan and Hubei are potential sites for "wilderness" preserves specifically for protecting or even reintroducing tigers.

 Other wildlife, though not plentiful, are more numerous in Jiangxi than in many other developed areas of China.
 Numerous species of birds are common, especially around the marshes of Lake Poyang in the north.
 Though protected, mammals such as muntjac, wild boar, civet cats, and pangolins, are still common enough that they'll even occasionally be seen in markets for sale as game meat, or possibly even in a forest.

 The late Paleocene mesonychid, Jiangxia chaotoensis was found in the province, and named after it.